 Survivors who feel they may have been drugged are encouraged to communicate this to hospital staff and to ask the hospital to take appropriate samples for testing purposes.
-To ensure proper evidence is collected, sexual assault survivors may choose to have a Sexual Assault Forensic Exam (SAFE) performed at the hospital by a registered Sexual Assault Nurse Examiner (SANE).
+To ensure proper evidence is collected, sexual assault survivors may choose to have a Sexual Assault Forensic Exam (SAFE) performed at the hospital by a registered Sexual Assault Nurse Examiner (SANE) or other qualified medical provider.
 SAFE exams are free in the Commonwealth of Kentucky, so there is never any cost to the survivor.
 In order to preserve evidence (semen, saliva, hairs, blood), survivors are encouraged not to eat/drink, use the restroom, change clothing, or clean/groom their body by bathing, douching, brushing teeth, or combing/spraying hair before the exam.
 However, a victim can still choose to have the exam even if some or all of these activities have occurred.
 Additionally, the scene of the assault should be preserved if possible - do not wash clothes, bed linen or any other items associated with the assault.
+The survivor may choose to complete all or only certain parts of the SAFE exam.
+The survivor may withdraw consent for the SAFE exam at any point.
 If a survivor has questions about what might constitute evidence or what behaviors might impede evidence collection, they may call the Violence Intervention and Prevention Center at (859) 257-3574 between the hours of 9 a.m. - 5 p.m. or Ampersand Sexual Violence Resource Center's 24-hour support line at (859) 253-2511.

 If the survivor chooses to complete a SAFE exam, he/she retains the right to determine whether a report or other notification is made to law enforcement.
-This excludes cases where reporting of abuse and neglect of a child, spouse, or another vulnerable adult is required.
+This excludes cases where reporting of abuse and neglect of a child or vulnerable adult is required.
 No survivor will be denied an examination due to his/her choice not to file a police report or otherwise cooperate with law enforcement.
 During a SAFE exam medical professionals will provide any needed immediate care for injuries, record the survivor's medical history, provide a comprehensive medical examination, advise of any mandatory reporting requirements (such as for a minor), and provide any required follow-up care.
 Senate Bill 63 advises that upon completion of the exam, and with survivor approval to proceed with law enforcement action, law enforcement has five (5) days from the date of notification by the collecting facility to take custody of the evidence, and a subsequent period of thirty (30) days to transmit evidence to the Department of Kentucky State Police Forensic Laboratory.

 In 2010, the Kentucky General Assembly enacted House Bill 500, which requires in-state hospitals and other sexual assault examination facilities to provide SAFE exams, regardless of the law enforcement reporting choice of the survivor.
 If the survivor opts not to complete a SAFE exam or report the assault, emergency medical care professionals can still treat injuries and address any other medical related concerns the survivor may have (e.g., unwanted pregnancy, sexually transmitted disease, etc.).
-The survivor may also access support services such as counseling and advocacy through VIP.
+The survivor may also access support services such as counseling and advocacy through VIP, UKPD SVU, Ampersand, and/or GreenHouse17.